microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 #### Test UX and SDK changes

-For any new change, which involves changing any of the python SDK components and UI components, the manual testing of the code change can be done using the following steps:-
+For any new change, which involves changing any of the python SDK components and UI components, the manual testing of the code change can be done using the following steps:

 1. git clone <https://github.com/microsoft/responsible-ai-toolbox>
 2. `cd responsible-ai-toolbox` (It is recommended to create a new virtual environment and install the dependencies)